thoughtspot/thoughtspot.github.io/_admin/data-modeling/data-modeling-settings.md

 permalink: /:collection/:path.html
 ---

-You can change these settings in two ways, both of which have change the model.
+You can change these settings in two ways, both of which change the model.
-If you want to make a few small changes, you should [make them in the ThoughtSpot application ]({{ site.baseurl }}/admin/data-modeling/model-data-in-UI.html) if you want to make many changes [you should edit the modeling file]({{ site.baseurl }}/admin/data-modeling/edit-model-file.html#).
+If you want to make a few small changes, you should [make them in the ThoughtSpot application ]({{ site.baseurl }}/admin/data-modeling/model-data-in-UI.html).
+If you want to make many changes [you should edit the modeling file]({{ site.baseurl }}/admin/data-modeling/edit-model-file.html#).
 Whether you are changing data modeling settings using the modeling file or the Web interface, the settings and